 2. Using New Technology to Promote Well-Being and Recovery

 There are effective treatments for depression (including cognitive-behavioral therapy), but many people who need help do not get it.
 Moreover, some people might not need intensive interventions (like therapy or medication), but rather would benefit from user-friendly self-help tools.
 New technologies can help deliver resources to people who need them.
 SuperBetter is a web-based/iPhone-based tool that uses game design elements to make it easier and more engaging to pursue important goals — including overcoming depression symptoms.
 Our team at Penn, together with Jane McGonigal and the great people at SuperBetter, conducted a randomized controlled trial testing whether SuperBetter really helps people reduce their depression symptoms.
 You can learn more at the SuperBetter website and in our scientific paper.

 My interest in posttraumatic growth and resilience has led me to the world of rehabilitation psychology, which focuses on understanding and supporting people with disabilities (including acquired conditions like spinal cord injury, traumatic brain injury, and amputation).

 4. Implementing Evidence-Based Practices in Healthcare

-Working with a great team at VA Health Services Research & Development, I work on supporting healthcare providers in learning evidence-based practices (such as screening and brief intervention for unhealthy alcohol use).
-We do research on what factors make it easier vs. harder to change healthcare practices, and how coaches can help.
+Working with a great team at VA Health Services Research & Development, I worked on supporting healthcare providers in learning evidence-based practices (such as screening and brief intervention for unhealthy alcohol use).
+This research focused on the factors that make it easier vs. harder to change healthcare practices, and how coaches can help.